Skip to main content

 SettingDescription

-Max blocksMaximum number of offences before the harshest punishment applies
+Max blocksMaximum number of offences before the harshest punishment applies.
+After this many attempts, every subsequent attempt triggers the maximum punishment duration.

-Punishment durationHow long additional blocking lasts after each reoffence
+Punishment durationHow long additional blocking lasts per reoffence.
+This multiplies with each escalation level.

 Idle Timeout